 Simply write on your ema in any language you like or even draw your future and wishes.
 Many locals do this as you will see many ema left behind at the Shinto shrines around Tokyo.

-To dive deeper into Japanese spirituality you must draw an omikuji at a Buddhist temple.
+To dive deeper into Japanese spirituality have fun and draw an omikuji at a Buddhist temple.
 An omikuji is a fortune-telling paper strip.
 Drawing an omikuji is not intended just for tourists.
 You will see locals drawing omikuji at the temples all the time.
-It's part of life in Japan and is seen as a non-touristic activity.

 These fortune-telling strips are available at the famed Sensō-Ji, for example.
 Grab the wooden box and shake it well.
 On one corner, there is a small hole, that's where a bamboo stick should fall out.